-The Royal Botanic Garden Edinburgh Executive Team comprises the Regius Keeper and five Directors.
+The Royal Botanic Garden Edinburgh Executive Team comprises the Regius Keeper and four Directors.

 Simon Milne’s passion is nature conservation, plants and leadership.
 He was appointed the 16th Regius Keeper of the Royal Botanic Garden Edinburgh in 2014 (post established 1699) and plays a leading and international role in the development and management of botanical collections.
 He was educated at the University of St Andrews and in 1976 commissioned into the Royal Marines with subsequent worldwide operational commando service.
 In 2000 he became Director of the Sir Harold Hillier Gardens and Arboretum and in 2004 he was appointed Chief Executive of the Scottish Wildlife Trust.
 Simon is a member of His Majesty’s Body Guard of the Honourable Corps of Gentlemen at Arms, is an Honorary Professor of the University of Edinburgh, a Fellow of the Royal Society of Edinburgh, a Fellow of the Royal Geographical Society and sits on three international garden advisory committees and numerous charitable trusts.
 He was appointed MBE in 1996.
 Simon was voted Scotland’s top public sector leader by the Institute of Directors in 2020.